 RadMon 3.0 is the latest in a series of mature radiation monitoring payloads from Surrey Satellite Technology Ltd (SSTL).
 To date, six spacecraft have flown with SSTL developed radiation monitors, in a wide range of orbital regimes.
 In addition to a veritable spaceflight heritage for the technology, the monitors have provided a near continuous dataset of geomagnetic radiation environment readings since 1992.

 The RadMon 3.0 provided for IRIS (Figure 10) is a real-time, low SWAP instrument which provides data on the radiation experienced by the CIRCE spacecraft, and specifically by IRIS.
-The design has been updated for this mission, a reduction from four printed circuit boards to only two - further reducing the payload’s already small volume and mass - required fundamental alterations to the design.
+The design was updated for this mission, a reduction from four printed circuit boards to only two - further reducing the payload’s already small volume and mass - required fundamental alterations to the design.

-With two identical RadMon payloads in the same orbit, datasets from both spacecraft can be used for cross-calibration, in addition to providing a useful comparison for identifying spacecraft system upsets and anomalies.
-Datasets from RadMon are expected to benefit the development of orbital radiation models, in addition to demonstrating increases in particle flux and radiation following space weather events, providing monitoring of the impact of such events.
+With two identical RadMon payloads in the same orbit, datasets from both spacecraft could be used for cross-calibration, in addition to providing a useful comparison for identifying spacecraft system upsets and anomalies.
+Datasets from RadMon were expected to benefit the development of orbital radiation models, in addition to demonstrating increases in particle flux and radiation following space weather events, providing monitoring of the impact of such events.

 US Payloads: TRI-TIP (Tiny Ionospheric Photometer)